luigi140/DatingDatabase/README.md

 - **Who will use it?**

-The application is meant for students - to date, to make new friends, or to explore students as a whole.
+The application is for students - to date, to make new friends, or to explore students as a whole.

 - **Why is this project of interest to you?**